OmarNizam/simple-poll/README.md

 # Technologies used

+_Note_: Unit testing technologies for vue and pinia will be part of future improvements, We have Automation testing using testCafe already.

 - [HTML5](https://html.spec.whatwg.org/) - provides the content and structure for the website.
 - [SCSS](https://sass-lang.com/) - provides the styling.
 - [Bootstrap 5](https://getbootstrap.com/) - for responsiveness and grid